Lupus: Unmasking the Enigmatic Disease

 Erythematosus The term “erythematosus” refers to the characteristic rash often seen in patients with lupus.
 This rash, known as the butterfly rash or malar rash, typically appears on the cheeks and bridge of the nose.
 However, not all individuals with lupus develop this rash.

 Chronic Lupus is considered a chronic disease because it persists over a long period, often for a lifetime.
-While symptoms may come and go, the underlying autoimmune process is ongoing and requires management and treatment to control inflammation and minimize damage to organs.
+While symptoms may come and go, the underlying autoimmune is ongoing and requires management and treatment to control inflammation and minimize damage to organs.

 Women of Childbearing Age Lupus primarily affects women, with the majority of cases being diagnosed between the ages of 15 and 45.
 Hormonal factors, such as estrogen and progesterone, are believed to contribute to the development and progression of lupus in females.
 Pregnancy can also pose unique challenges for women with lupus, requiring careful monitoring and management.